This post may contain affiliate sales links. Please read my disclosure policy.

 How to Cook Bacon in the Oven

-- Start out by lining a baking sheet with foil and place it in a cooling rack or two.
-Lightly spray the rack with cooking spray (for easy clean up) and set aside.
-Be sure to use a baking sheet with sides!
-This bacon gives off a lot of greases that you don’t want on your oven floor.
+Preheat your oven to 425°.
+Prepare a foil-lined baking sheet and place a cooling rack on the baking sheet.
+Parchment paper can be used instead if you prefer.
+Lightly spray the rack with non-stick cooking spray (for easy clean up) and set aside.
+Be sure to use a large rimmed baking sheet!
+This bacon gives off a lot of fat and grease that you don’t want on the bottom of your oven.
 Yuck!
+If you are cooking a large amount of bacon, you’ll want to use more than one large sheet pan.

-- Once your bacon is lined up and ready to go, pop into a 425-degree oven and bake 15-18 minutes or until it’s to your desired texture.
-Like I mentioned above, every oven varies slightly, so start checking at 15 minutes and keep a watchful eye.
+Once your bacon is lined up and ready to go, pop into a 425° F oven and bake 15-18 minutes or until it’s to your desired texture.

-- Pull your bacon out of the oven and let it cool slightly before serving.
+Pull your bacon out of the oven and let it cool slightly before serving.
 Maybe 2 minutes or so.
-If you placed your bacon directly onto the baking sheet, you’ll want to drain the bacon on paper towels before serving.
+Remove bacon from the wire rack.
+I like to use tongs, and should come off easily.
+If you placed your bacon slices directly onto the baking sheet, you’ll want to drain the bacon fat on paper towels before serving.
 If you used a rack for baking bacon, the paper towel trick isn’t necessary.

 - Line your baking sheets with foil.